Rawrqs/Rawrqs.github.io/_posts/2015-03-01-machine-learning.md

  [1] B A B A A E D B A A B C B A E E A B B B
 Levels: A B C D E
 ```
-##Anwers for the secound part of assigment
+##Anwers for the second part of assignment
-Below is a code that generates anwers for the secound part of the assignment.
+Below is a code that generates answers for the second part of the assignment.

 ```r